adityakmehrotra/Interval-Scheduling/README.md

 ### Sample Input and Output Description
 The sample input has two instances.
 The first instance has one job to schedule with a start time of 1, an end time of 4, and a weight of 5.
 The second instance has 3 jobs.
+### Time Complexity
+The time complexity of the optimal weighted interval scheduling problem is O(n^2).